TedHusted/awake/awake.md/awake.md

 ###

-“Adrian, these are the two investigators who asked to see you.”
+“Adrian, these are the two investigators who asked to see you,” says a metallic voice.

-“Thank you, Susan.”
 Standing up behind his desk, Adrian gestured for the agents to come into his office and take a seat.
+The office bot turns and whirs away.

 “Thank you for seeing us, Mr. Chou.
 I’m agent Park and this is my partner agent Tate.”